EmmaAO/GitHub-Education-Hackathon-Grant-Fund-2023/Hackathons_2023/UNT NSBEHack-2023.md

 ## Tech Impact / Diversity

 NSBE targeted undergraduate students from various majors and ethnicities.
 We focused on being inclusive, bringing people together from diverse backgrounds.
 Our female participants percentage was 26%.
-We had one non-binary person atttend the every.
+We had one non-binary person attend the event.

 ### What race & ethnicities did your hackers identify as?
 | Native American / <br> Alaskan Native | Black / <br> African American | Hispanic / <br> Latinx | Asian | White |